MahjongPantheon/pantheon/README.md

 3. Fill new environment file with proper values, mostly it's about hosts, where you want the services to be accessible from the outer internet.
 Please note: setting up Nginx or any other reverse proxy is your responsibility.
 You may refer to `nginx-reverse-proxy.example.conf` file for basic nginx setup.
 4. Set up your reverse proxy, add SSL certificates (optionally).
 Please use included `nginx-reverse-proxy.example.conf` as reference of what host to point where.
 Note that `*.pantheon.internal` hosts are used to distinguish the services inside container network.
 Optionally, you can also point PgAdmin4 host to port 5632.
 5. Run `make pull` to fetch fresh containers from registry.
+   - As an option, you can run `make container` to build containers from scratch, but it's not recommended for production environment.
 6. Run `make prod_start` to start containers
 7. Run the following command: `make prod_compile`.
 This will build all static files for Tyr/Forseti/Sigrun and Sigrun server.
 8. If you're making a fresh setup, run `make bootstrap_admin` to bootstrap a super-administrator account (admin@localhost.localdomain with password 123456).
 Don't do this on database that already has users!